gabrieletersigni01/nlp-political-manifestos/README.md

 This project combines quantitative and qualitative approaches to analyze political discourse.

 The results show that:

-* embedding-based methods capture deeper semantic relationships than TF-IDF
+- embedding-based methods capture deeper semantic relationships than TF-IDF
-* political manifestos exhibit structured patterns in semantic space
+- political manifestos exhibit structured patterns in semantic space
-* clustering reveals meaningful groupings in rhetorical and thematic content
+- clustering reveals meaningful groupings in rhetorical style and thematic content

 ---

 ## Author

 Gabriele Tersigni
 ENSAE Paris
+Machine Learning for NLP